Pop duo Tegan and Sara slams YouTube over LGBTQ video filtering

 A chorus of Canadian LGBTQ YouTubers, including pop duo Tegan and Sara, is calling for the video service to stop filtering out gay and trans-themed videos for some users.

-The Calgary-raised sisters have taken to social media to question why YouTube’s “restricted” setting appears to block a wide variety of LGBTQ-friendly content for no clear reason.
+The Calgary-raised sisters took to social media to question why YouTube’s “restricted” setting appears to block a wide variety of LGBTQ-friendly content for no clear reason.

 “If you put YouTube on restricted mode a bunch of our music videos disappear.
 I checked myself.
 LGBTQ people shouldn’t be restricted.
 SAD!”
 Tegan and Sara tweeted.
 Among the missing clips were music videos from their latest album, including for “That Girl” and “U-turn.”